Salzburg Sightseeing near Salzburg

 Handy for the hike

-- You can hike well in and around the Salzburg Open-Air Museum.
-We recommend comfortable walking shoes for the hike.
+- You can also go hiking in and around the Salzburg Open Air Museum.
+We definitely recommend comfortable walking shoes for the hike.

-- Practically for traveling is one backpackin which you drink, snack, a Jacket and store odds and ends.
-One lunch box and other practical utensils for hiking can be found here.
+- It is also practical for on the go backpackin which you drink, snack, a jacket as well as small items.
+One lunch box as well as other practical utensils for hiking are available here.

-- You are well equipped for hikes in the Salzburg area with this one Hiking map*.
-If you are planning more hikes in the area, you can find it here Hiking guide *.
+- You'll be well equipped for hikes in the Salzburg area with these hiking maps, for example.
+If you're planning more hikes in the area, you can find hiking guides here.

 - Do you have everything?
 With our hiking checklist you can easily check that.